suletom/eva_facial_mouse/README.md

 My father suffers from a rare disease(GBS).
 He can move his toe, but nothing else.
 I made these modifications to support his healing.
 After testing the original app i found dwell click not user friendly, thats why i combined a cheap bluetooth remote controller with a massive slipper and made a device that let's him to click on the screen reliably.

-I say thanks to the original author and everybody who helped to make the app better.
+I say thanks to the original author and everybody who helped to make the app better!

 # Source
 originating from cmauri/eva_facial_mouse forked from /space-station/eva_facial_mouse